CruzZFire/ARC_Django_MS4/README.md

     *Book promotion*: book-details displays a new option to promote the book for the users that have the promoted feature active, [(check)](/media/screenshots/subscriptions-book.png "Book Promoted"), if the book is already promoted, info is displayed, [(check)](/media/screenshots/subscriptions-book-on.png "Book Promoted On").

+    *note*: for testing the payment service you may use some of the Stripe test cards, [(link)](https://stripe.com/docs/testing "Test Cards").

 * **Toasts**: on the whole WebApp, messages are displayed in the form of toasts prompting the user each time an action is performed, complete or an error has been caught.
 Colour changes depending on the type of message: info, error, etc...

 The whole site has response from small devices to larger screens, moving sections from sideways to top/bottom when needed to achieve the best display.
 It is not responsive on 4k at the moment.
 A 404 template was included to provide a way back to the home page in the case a bad route is taken by the user.